-Puff pastry is often avoided by novice cooks for a number of reasons, it’s time consuming, it can be tricky, and compared to most recipes, it’s labor intensive.
+Homemade puff pastry is often avoided by novice cooks for a number of reasons, it’s time-consuming, it can be tricky, and compared to most recipes, it’s labor-intensive.
 The dough is much like a pie crust, except that it only contains 3 ingredients with no leavening.
 A true puff pastry has over 700 layers, which are created when the dough is repeatedly rolled and folded.

 When it bakes, the tiny bits of butter that have been distributed through the dough melt and then boils, creating a tiny steam pocket that lifts the layers higher and higher.
 While it’s lifting into poofs of light buttery goodness, the flour within the layer is hardening around each of those little air pockets, creating the light, flaky pastry.

 If prepared correctly, the puff pastry will expand about 6-8 times it’s (pre-baked) height.

 Before you begin, here are a couple of tips to ensure your success:

 - Do Not attempt to make this in overly Warm room- if the butter melts prematurely, you will end up with a soggy dough that does not “puff”.

 - a “Pulse” is 2 Seconds Long, at MOSTIf you follow those 4 little tips, chances are your pastry will be light, flaky and delicious.

 How to Make Homemade Puff Pastry